 The information is stored in a .tfstate file, which describes the relationship between Terraform and what is actually happening on AWS.

 InfraView is a great start and is ready for you to use, but we have big plans for this tool.
 For starters, we fully intend to expand capability to more cloud services (right now, it supports AWS), starting with GCP and Flexible Engine.

-We'll also update the tool to be able to show you more details, like IP addresses, ports, and more than 50 other aspects.
 In June, we updated InfraView to show more details like ports, IP addresses, and more.
 Ultimately, we want InfraView to be your documentation, not just help you with it, and that's what we are planning for.